raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 ## Optimising Quicksort
 - Quicksort is pretty fast, but can be made faster when a list is already partially sorted.
-- This can be done by carefull choice of a pivot value.
+- This can be done by careful choice of a pivot value.
 - The best pivot to choose is the *median* value of the first, last and middle items in the list.
 (That is the middle value of the three)
 - Can you alter your code so that you use this optimisation?